Ezehkiel/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 > 4. Open another browser and open `http://192.168.42.42`.
 What is happening?

-The other node is answering us.
+This time, it is the other node that is answering us.

 ![36](./img/36.png)

 > 5. Clear the cookies on the new browser and repeat these two steps multiple times.
 What is happening?
 Are you reaching the node in DRAIN mode?

-It is always the node s2 (the one not in drain state) that is answering us.
-It is because we are creating new connections, so we are always redirected to the node s2.
+It is always the node S2 (the one not in DRAIN state) that is answering us.
+It is because we are creating new connections, so we are always redirected to the node S2.

 > 6. Reset the node in READY mode.
 Repeat the three previous steps and explain what is happening.
 Provide a screenshot of HAProxy's stats page.

-The connection that was still on s1, because the session was already set, has been redirected to s2 with a new session.
+The connection that was still on S1, because the session was already set, has been redirected to S2 with a new session.
 This could be a problem and could cause inconsistent behaviors for the user.

-When we create a new connection with an other browser, it is the node s1 that is responding us.
+When we create a new connection with an other browser, it is the node S1 that is responding us.
 The roundrobin sticky session policy is functioning again.

 ![37](./img/37.png)